-There are a few different diseases that can cause tomato plant leaves to appear purple.
-Let’s review a few of the common ones.
+There are a few different diseases that can cause tomato plant leaves to appear purple, including:

 Curly Top Virus

-If your tomato plant leaves are rolling up (towards the sun) and becoming purple in the veins, then it might be infected with curly top virus.
+This disease is also known as beet curly top virus.
+If your tomato plant leaves are turning purple (in the veins) and are curling up (towards the sun), then it might be infected with curly top virus.

-This virus is transmitted by the beet leafhopper, which can migrate over a distance.
-There are no effective treatments, so prevention and containment is the key.
+According to the University of Colorado Extension, this virus is transmitted by the beet leafhopper.
+There are no effective treatments for curly top virus, so prevention and containment is the key.

 If you find plants infected with curly top virus, remove them from the garden and destroy them.
-Do not place the discarded plants in your compost pile.
+This will prevent the disease from spreading to other plants in your garden.

 Tomato Spotted Wilt Virus